Students Meet Local Criminal Justice Professionals

-Kayla O’Connell and Shamere Pinn, Criminal Justice majors, spoke with Officer Matt Dearing of the Schenectady Police Department recently, discovering what he loves about his job with the SPD.
-Officer Dearing was one of several law enforcement professionals who gathered at SUNY SCCC’s Center City location during the Criminal Justice and Public Safety Career Experience.
+Kayla O’Connell and Shamere Pinn, Criminal Justice majors, spoke with Officer Matt Dearing of the Schenectady Police Department (SPD) recently, discovering what he loves about his job with the SPD.
+Officer Dearing was one of several law enforcement professionals who gathered at SUNY Schenectady’s Center City location during the Criminal Justice and Public Safety Career Experience.

 Students met with representatives from local police departments, the New York State Police, U.S. Customs and Border Protection and the U.S. Army Reserve, among others.